CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-v2-api.md

 * **providerKey** - String - Your unique identifier, provided by CenturyLink.
 * **customerid** - String - The ID assigned to the customer from your organization, returned by your API in the provisioning API call.
 * **provisioningGuid** - String - The unique identifier of the provisioning event.
-* **productSku** - String - The SKU id for the product in the CenturyLink Cloud Marketplace.
+* **productSku** - String - The SKU id associated to the product in the CenturyLink Cloud Marketplace.
 This is provided as one of the array values in the provisioning API call.
+* **productId** - int - The product id for the product in the CenturyLink Cloud Marketplace.
+This is provided in the provisioning API call.
 * **usageCount** - double - the amount

 An example JSON payload the ```/saas-usage/``` API is provided below.